-The CCTC is not currently following this evidence-based best practice for KC #10:
+The RCTC is not currently following this evidence-based best practice for KC #10:

-10.1 The treatment court has an advisory committee that includes community members advisory committee (or could alternatively be called a steering committee).
-This is described above as Level 3, and it is aligned with the Regional Steering Committee expected in Vermont's Policies and Procedures Manual.
-Chittenden is unique in Vermont in terms of the scale and density of potential partners and would benefit from a local advisory group in addition to the state-level group.
+10.1 The treatment court has an advisory committee that includes community members

+Establish a Local Advisory Committee.
+NPC recommends that the RCTC work with community partners and the Judiciary to consider ways of developing additional local partnerships, including a local advisory committee (or could alternatively be called a steering committee).
+This is described above as Level 3, and it is aligned with the Regional Steering Committee expected in the Policies and Procedures Manual.
+A local committee may also help enhance the referral process and increase referral numbers.
 NDCI offers a training on how to identify and host an advisory board that offers strategies on how to engage members, analyze discussion content, and obtain useful results.9